earllee/earlvlee/src/pages/blog/2024-10-23-hello-world.md

 date: "2024-10-23"
 ---

 Hello world.
-I realize I shold write more.
+I realize I shold write more because it forces you to think deeply about your ideas.
+More to come.

 # H1 header